TECHNOLOGY LEADERSHIP IN EDUCATION (TLE) CERTIFICATION - OVERVIEW

 As educators move toward the demands of the more technology-enhanced classroom, technology leaders are increasingly required to make high-stakes decisions about hardware, software and programs at the campus and district level.
 Yet, many administrators have not been exposed to pedagogy of technology enhanced student-centered classrooms and do not feel prepared to model and lead in the technology integrated environment.
 This Technology Leadership in Education Certificate will serve to fill the gap that has occurred from the high-demand for more effective technology integrated learning.
 All of the courses from this graduate certificate are fully transferrable into the Master of Education in Educational Technology.
 Click here to learn more.

 PROGRAM OF STUDY

-Click on the following link to download the Master Technology Teacher Certificate Program of Study form.
+Click on the following link to download the Technology Leadership in Education Certificate Program of Study form.

 EDTC 6340 – Integration of Advanced Technologies in Education and Training.
 This course emphasizes the use of current technologies for teachers/trainers including effective integration of: multimedia, web-based and Web 2.0 applications, and social media as reflected in scientifically-based research of instructional technology in online learning environments.
 Lec.
 3, Cr.
 3.

 EDTC 6341 – Student-Centered Learning Using Technology.
 This course provides the teacher/trainer with the skills and conceptual knowledge for instructional design and development of student-centered learning activities in learning environments.
 The course also addresses critical issues in the instructional design and development process, including effective modifications of instruction that uses advanced technologies for special needs students, and mentoring other faculty members.
 Lec.
 3, Cr.
 3.

 EDTC 6342 – Technology Leadership.
 Techniques, strategies, resources, and tools for designing, developing, implementing and evaluating critical aspects of leadership in instructional technology issues will be addressed.
 Lec.
 3, Cr.
 3.